nikkikobako/MS1-Go-Vegan/README.md

 ### Tests completed <a name="testcomp"></a>
 1.
+2. Check devtools and warning showed no favicon on live site

 ????Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.